-The pharma company was concerned that there were not enough patients to be able to recruit for the study.
+The organisation was concerned that there were not enough patients to be able to recruit for the study.

-Our clinical team worked with the sponsor to not only run accurate patient number searches but also cleaned the searches at site using experienced research nurses.
+Our clinical team worked with the sponsor to not only run accurate patient number searches but also cleaned the searches at site using experienced Research Nurses.
 The lists were then adjusted using an algorithm to estimate the actual number of patients that would - respond to mailings, book appointments via the telephone, DNA or attend a recruitment clinic.
-They were then randomised.
+These were then randomised.

 - Full feasibility completed ahead of the 8 week target

 - Full practice feasibility using cleaned lists and resource/target estimation that were considerably more accurate